 Who can join?

 Expat Club events are attended by singles, couples, retirees, groups of friends or colleagues, and families (minimum age for this event is 18 years).
 We welcome people from all over the world with a wide variety of backgrounds.
 Expat Club Membership is not required to join this training.

 Do I need any previous experience?

 You are not required to have any previous knowledge or skills.
 This training is for everyone.
 We can also strongly recommend taking the First Aid course that we regularly offer with the Red Cross.
-The first one is the week before, on Monday 23 September.

 Where is it held?